Lopinavir and ritonavir (Oral)

 The Kaletra® tablets should be stored in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not store lopinavir and ritonavir out of the original container and in places with high humidity for more than 2 weeks.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure lopinavir and ritonavir is working properly.
+It is very important that your doctor check the progress of you or your child at regular visits to make sure that lopinavir and ritonavir is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Do not use lopinavir and ritonavir if you or your child are also using alfuzosin (Uroxatral®), cisapride (Propulsid®), colchicine (Colcrys®), dronedarone (Multaq®), elbasvir/grazoprevir (Zepatier®), ergot medicines (eg, dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Methergine®, or Migranal®), lovastatin (Advicor®, Altoprev®, Mevacor®), lurasidone (Latuda®), oral midazolam (Versed®), pimozide (Orap®), ranolazine (Ranexa®), rifampin (Rifadin®), sildenafil (Revatio®), simvastatin (Simcor®, Vytorin®, Zocor®), or triazolam (Halcion®).

 Pancreatitis may occur while you are using lopinavir and ritonavir.
 Check with your doctor right away if you or your child have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.